codemanticism/CCinit/README.md

 # CCinit
+⚠️ This is stil a largely experimental thing.
 A tool that serves so that the dependences can be more easily managed, in an easy way.
 The `library` directory is not really supposed to be really be used as one cohesive library, but is instead as a mere test of the program.
 ## Introduction